Boho Macramé Christmas Trees – Beginner Tutorial

 Finishing Off and Decorating

 Aren’t they cute?
-I love super simple crafts like this.
+I love simple, handmade crafts like this.

 And since they’re so easy to do, you can make a whole bunch and use them as ornaments.
 Or hang a few from some driftwood to create a lovely, boho styled bit of wall décor.
 They look so good with the geometric Christmas trees we made a few weeks ago.

 How would you use them?
 I would love to know.

 If you like the idea, don’t forget to pin it for later

 Oh and if you’re looking for some of the things we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing craft ideas to share with you 😉

 Until next time, hope you have a beautiful, creative week.